mwbowers/mwbowers.github.io/reference/asna-qsys-runtime-job-support/classes/execute-state.md

 | Ended | The job has ended.
 | Ending | The job is ending.
 | ForcefullyTerminated | the job was terminated before it could attempt to shutdown on its own.
-| PrematurellyTerminated | The job was terminated before it could shutdown on its own on time.
+| PrematurelyTerminated | The job was terminated before it could shutdown on its own on time.
 | Running | Job is running.
 | ShutdownRequested | The job has been requested to be shut down.